 Dependable Vision Correction

 If you aren’t an eligible patient for LASIK surgery, PRK can provide the same results with just a slightly longer recovery period.
 As the original method of laser vision correction, PRK has improved the quality of life of many people.
-With the specialized help of the expert team at the Koch Eye Associates LASIK and Aesthetics Center in Cranston, RI, you can obtain life-changing vision clarity.
+With the specialized help of the expert team at the state of the art Koch Eye Associates LASIK and Aesthetics Center in Cranston, RI, you can obtain life-changing vision clarity.
 Make an appointment today.